leifj/vdcarch/draft-ietf-spice-vdcarch.md

 # Profiles

 Several profiles of this reference architecture exist.
-We present two below.
+We present some below.

 ## OpenID and SD-JWT